Visual effects (VFX) can transport audiences to new worlds and show off mind-bending animations and CGI creations one can only dream of.

 The Best Large File Transfer for VFX

-Sign up today and get 20GB free to use with MASV’s fast, reliably large file transfer.
+Sign up today and get 10GB free every month to use MASV’s fast, reliably large file transfer.

 Production